-To provide a student experience that is both physically safe and pedagogically sound, our planning prioritizes the following considerations:
+To provide a student experience that is both physically safe and pedagogically sound, our planning for the 2021-2022 school year will continue to prioritize the following considerations:

-Protecting the physical and mental health of our extended community through health protocols and daily screenings, continued testing of employees and students, technology upgrades, and carefully planned community activities
+Protecting the physical and mental health of our extended community through health protocols and carefully planned community activities

-Maximizing teaching flexibility so that we can toggle seamlessly between in-person and remote learning in response to a rapidly changing health environment
+Maximizing teaching flexibility so that we can respond quickly and smoothly to rapid changes in our health environment

 Providing an equitable and consistent learning experience that sets the gold standard for education in these times